dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ---
 type: docs
-title: "Publish a message and subscribe to a topic"
+title: "How to: Publish a message and subscribe to a topic"
-linkTitle: "Publish & subscribe to topics"
+linkTitle: "How to: Publish & subscribe to topics"
 weight: 2000
 description: "Learn how to send messages to a topic with one service and subscribe to that topic in another service"
 ---

 Now that you've learned what the Dapr Pub/sub building block provides, learn how it can work in your service.
 The below code example loosely describes an application that processes orders with two services, each with Dapr sidecars:

+- A checkout service using Dapr to subscribe to the topic in the message queue.
 - An order processing service using Dapr to publish a message to RabbitMQ.
-- A checkout service using Dapr to subscribe to the topic in the message queue.

 <img src="/images/building-block-pub-sub-example.png" width=1000 alt="Diagram showing state management of example service">

-## Setup the Pub/Sub component
+Dapr automatically wraps the user payload in a CloudEvents v1.0 compliant envelope, using `Content-Type` header value for `datacontenttype` attribute.
+[Learn more about messages with CloudEvents.]({{< ref pubsub-cloudevents.md >}})

-The following example creates applications to publish and subscribe to a topic called `orders`.
+The following example demonstrates how your applications publish and subscribe to a topic called `orders`.

+{{% alert title="Note" color="primary" %}}
+ If you haven't already, [try out the new quickstart]({{< ref pubsub-quickstart.md >}}) for a quick walk-through on how to use Pub/Sub.

+{{% /alert %}}

+## Set up the Pub/Sub component

-The first step is to setup the Pub/Sub component:
+The first step is to set up the Pub/Sub component:

 {{< tabs "Self-Hosted (CLI)" Kubernetes >}}

 {{% codetab %}}
-The pubsub.yaml is created by default on your local machine when running `dapr init`.
-Verify by opening your components file under `%UserProfile%\.dapr\components\pubsub.yaml` on Windows or `~/.dapr/components/pubsub.yaml` on Linux/MacOS.

-In this example, RabbitMQ is used for publish and subscribe.
-Replace `pubsub.yaml` file contents with the below contents.
+When you run `dapr init`, Dapr creates a default Redis `pubsub.yaml` and runs a Redis container on your local machine, located:

+- On Windows, under `%UserProfile%\.dapr\components\pubsub.yaml`
+- On Linux/MacOS, under `~/.dapr/components/pubsub.yaml`

+With the `pubsub.yaml` component, you can easily swap out underlying components without application code changes.
+In this example, RabbitMQ is used.

 ```yaml
 apiVersion: dapr.io/v1alpha1